andela-oadebayo/lumentut/readme.md

 # lumentut
-A simple API built with Lumen and Fractacl
+A simple API built with Lumen and Fractal